This is Who I Am.

 I'm Josh.
 Sheffield born, Yorkshire bred, and yes, I have strong opinions about Yorkshire puddings and Hendersons Relish.

 I didn't have the easiest start.
 Complicated family dynamics, not a lot of money, and the kind of childhood that teaches you more than any classroom ever could.
-As a kid I navigated CAMHS myself: the waiting lists, the uncertainty, the feeling of not quite knowing what was happening or why.
+As a kid I navigated CAMHS myself.
+The waiting lists, the uncertainty, the feeling of not quite knowing what was happening or why.
 I remember all of it.
 More clearly than I'd like sometimes.
 But I also remember the moment someone finally made it make sense.
 That feeling stayed with me.

 I'm Josh.
 Sheffield born, Yorkshire bred, and yes, I have strong opinions about Yorkshire puddings and Hendersons Relish.

 I didn't have the easiest start.
 Complicated family dynamics, not a lot of money, and the kind of childhood that teaches you more than any classroom ever could.
-As a kid I navigated CAMHS myself: the waiting lists, the uncertainty, the feeling of not quite knowing what was happening or why.
+As a kid I navigated CAMHS myself.
+The waiting lists, the uncertainty, the feeling of not quite knowing what was happening or why.
 I remember all of it.
 More clearly than I'd like sometimes.
 But I also remember the moment someone finally made it make sense.
 That feeling stayed with me.

 When systems and society fail to meet children in their inner world, behaviour becomes misread and understanding is replaced with labels”